Revisiting the adiabatic limit in ballistic multiterminal Josephson junctions: Forming an interference in the phase-sensitive nonequilibrium current

 \section{Forming an interference in the phase-sensitive nonequilibrium current}

-In this section, we consider that the spectrum of the ballistic 2D-metal is continuous in the vicinity of the $x$-axis, at large-$R$ and for $L\rightarrow + \infty$, see Fig.~\ref{fig:device-4T-RL} for the notations $R$ and $L$, and the corresponding cross-over diagram in Fig.~\ref{fig:theoretical-diagram}b.
-We discussed in the above section~\ref{sec:FK} that, in 2D, the collisions between the Floquet-Kulik superlevels produce $M$ and $M^2-M$ pairs of quantum correlated and quantum uncorrelated Floquet-Kulik energy levels, respectively{, where $M$ is the number of the transverse channels.} A fraction $x=1/M$ of the pairs of the colliding Floquet-Kulik levels is thus sensitive to the energy level repulsion of the quantum mechanical Landau-Zener tunneling.
+in the above section~\ref{sec:FK} that, in 2D, the collisions between the Floquet--Kulik {quartet} superlevels produce $M$ and $M^2-M$ pairs of quantum correlated and quantum uncorrelated Floquet--Kulik energy levels, respectively{, where $M$ is the number of the transverse channels.} A fraction $x=1/M$ of the pairs of the colliding Floquet-Kulik {quartet} levels is thus sensitive to the energy level repulsion of the quantum mechanical Landau-Zener tunneling.
 Those quantum mechanical correlations have thus probability that scales like $x=1/M$.
 Given that $x\rightarrow 0$ as $M$ is increased to reach a large-scale 2D-device, we now implement a classical approximation for the phase dynamics in large-scale devices, which results in the complete absence of the Landau-Zener tunneling.
 Namely, the time-periodic dynamics is simply treated as being adiabatic (i.e. the $V=0^+$ limit is implemented).
 We additionally assume the electron-phonon relaxation towards a nonequilibrium Fermi surface with the electrochemical potential $\mu_N$.
 The shift in the electrochemical potential $\delta\mu_N\left(eV, \frac{\Phi}{\Phi_0}\right)$ (with respect to its equilibrium value) is assumed to be sensitive to both the bias voltage $V$ and to the magnetic flux $\Phi$, see Refs.~\onlinecite{Stoof-Nazarov1,Stoof-Nazarov2}.

-Let us now detail in subsection~\ref{sec:known} the microscopic ingredients that sustain the calculation of the current-phase relations in the limiting case of small-transparency interfaces.
-In a second step, we will discuss in section~\ref{sec:unknown} the phenomenology of the interference between those different types of quartet current-phase relations.
+{We detail in Appendix~\ref{sec:known}} the microscopic ingredients that sustain the calculation of the current-phase relations in the limiting case of small-transparency interfaces. {In the main text, we discuss} the phenomenology of the interference between those different types of quartet current-phase relations. {The even-in-phase current-phase relations are presented in subsection~\ref{sec:even-in-phase} and the numerical results are presented in subsection~\ref{sec:num-inter}.}